ibexa/documentation-developer/docs/community_resources/installing-on-mac-os-and-windows.md

 # Install eZ Platform on macOS or Windows

-This page show how to perform a installation of eZ Platform on macOS or Windows.
+This page explains how to install eZ Platform on macOS or Windows.

 !!! caution